-We henceforth restrict to \emph{finite-valued} random fields, i.e., $B$-valued fields with $B$ finite.
-This class is already quite rich.
-It includes, in particular, many classical Gibbs random fields such as the Ising model.
-We describe the interconnections among the ``positive relative entropy property'', the ``blowing-up property'', Gaussian concentration, and coding (finitary or otherwise).
-In particular, we will show that any shift-invariant random field satisfying Gaussian concentration is isomorphic to a Bernoulli shift.
+We restrict here to \emph{finite-valued} random fields, i.e., $B$-valued fields with $B$ finite.
+This class is already quite rich: it includes, in particular, many classical Gibbs random fields such as the Ising model.
+In this setting, we highlight two key consequences of Gaussian concentration.
+It implies that any such random field is Bernoulli.
+It also entails the positive relative entropy property, a known result that will play an important role in our applications to Gibbs measures.